Response Time

 Definition:

-Response Time (or SIF Response Time) refers to the total elapsed time from the moment the process is at a trip condition to completion of the protective action.
+Response Time (or SIF Response Time) refers to the total elapsed time from the moment the process is at a trip condition to the completion of the protective action.
+This must be faster than the process safety time.

-Note that some will state this is when the instrument senses the trip condition, but that is not the definition we will use here.
+Note that some sources state this is when the instrument senses the trip condition, but that is not the definition SIL Safe uses.

 Key Points: